merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 <span class="extra-info-header">Working on cluster systems</span>

 Before we continue any further, let's talk about one of the most amazing aspects of snakemake.
-The abovementioned `anvi-run-workflow` command was ran on the computer on which it was executed, using a single core.
+The abovementioned `anvi-run-workflow` command was run on the computer on which it was executed, using a single core.
 But as you know, a large fraction of 'omics analyses are too big to run in single threads and without distributing to multiple computers on a cluster.
 Fortunately, the developers of snakemake made it possible to seamlessly distribute a job on a cluster with a defined amount of resources for parallelization.
 In order to understand how to utilize this, below you can find the details on [how to run the anvio workflows on a cluster](#running-workflows-on-a-cluster).

 </div>

 ## Metagenomics workflow

-The majority of the steps used in this workflow are extensively described in the [anvi'o user tutorial for metagenomic workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/), however, in contrast to that tuturial, which begins with the FASTA files of contigs and BAM files, this workflow includes steps *to get there*, including quality filtering of raw reads, assembling them into contigs, and mapping short reads steps.
+The majority of the steps used in this workflow are extensively described in the [anvi'o user tutorial for metagenomic workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/), however, in contrast to that tutorial, which begins with the FASTA files of contigs and BAM files, this workflow includes steps *to get there*, including quality filtering of raw reads, assembling them into contigs, and mapping short reads steps.

 **The default entering point** to the metagenomics workflow is the raw paired-end sequencing reads for one or more shotgun metagenomes. **The default end point** of the workflow is an anvi'o merged profile database ready for refinement of bins (or whatever it is that you want to do with it), along with an annotated anvi'o contigs database.
 While these are the default entry and end points, there are many more ways to use the metagenomic workflow that we will demonstrate later.

 The workflow includes the following steps:

-1. Quality control of metagenomic short reads using [illumina-utils](https://github.com/merenlab/illumina-utils/), and generating a comprehesnive final report for the results of this step (so you have your Supplementary Table 1 ready).
+1. Quality control of metagenomic short reads using [illumina-utils](https://github.com/merenlab/illumina-utils/), and generating a comprehensive final report for the results of this step (so you have your Supplementary Table 1 ready).

 2. Individual or combined assembly of quality filtered metagenomic reads using either [megahit](https://github.com/voutcn/megahit) or [idba_ud](https://github.com/loneknightpy/idba).

 3. Generating an anvi'o contigs database from assembled contigs using [anvi-gen-contigs-database](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-gen-contigs-database).
-This part of the metagenomics workflow inherits from the contigs workflow, so you know this step also includes the annotation of your contigs database(s) with functions, HMMs, and taxonomy.
+This part of the metagenomics workflow is inherited from the contigs workflow, so you know this step also includes the annotation of your contigs database(s) with functions, HMMs, and taxonomy.

-4. Mapping short reads from each metagenome to the contigs using [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), and generate sorted and indexed BAM files.
+4. Mapping short reads from each metagenome to the contigs using [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), and generating sorted and indexed BAM files.

 5. Profiling individual BAM files using [anvi-profile](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-profile) to generate single anvi'o profiles.

 6. Merging resulting single anvi'o profiles using [anvi-merge](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-merge).

-The metagenomic worfklow is quite talented and can be ran in multiple 'modes'.
+The metagenomic workflow is quite talented and can be run in multiple 'modes'.
 The fullowing sections will detail different use cases.

 ### Default mode